ST. VINCENT’S FOOD PANTRY IS WHERE FAMILIES GO WHEN THEY SIMPLY NEED TO PUT FOOD ON THE TABLE.

 St. Vincent’s Food Pantry provides food to those in need:

-•Our monthly "supplemental food bag" program provides a substantial amount of food once a month per family based on family size. (i.e., a family of four receives about twice the amount of food that a family of 2 receives.
+- Our monthly "supplemental groceries" program provides a substantial amount of food once a month per family based on family size. (i.e., a family of four receives about twice the amount of food that a family of 2 receives.